 Steller Sea Lion Facts

-- Further, the IUCN currently lists this magnificent ocean creature as Near Threatened.
+- Therefore, numerous, though sadly, not all, countries have banned the slaughter of these impressive marine creatures.
+Due to these facts, the IUCN currently lists this magnificent ocean creature as Near Threatened.

-The Steller Sea Lion inhabits a decidedly northern territory range from the Sea of Okhotsk to an island off the coast of northern California, United States, in North America.
+More precisely, though, this awesome wonder of Nature inhabits an area that begins in the vicinity of the Sea of Okhotsk.
+This territory then roughly extends to an island off the coast of northern California, in the United States, in North America.